-As at 31 December 2011, the Group had 5,814 employees.
+As at 31 December 2012, the Group had 5,321 employees (2011: 5,814 employees).
 Employees are remunerated on basis of their individual performance and prevailing industry practices.
 Compensation policies and remuneration packages of the employees are reviewed at least once a year.
 In addition to basic salary, medical benefits, provident fund and performance-related bonuses may also be awarded to the employees.
-The Company has also adopted a pre-IPO share option scheme to recognise the contributions of and as retention incentive to the executive directors, certain management staff and selected long service employees of the Group.
+The Company has also adopted a Pre-IPO Share Option Scheme to recognize the contributions of and as retention incentive to the executive directors, certain management staff and selected long service employees of the Group.